flash62au/EngineDriver_Home/docs/configuration/configuration.rst

 * You can set the initial web page for the full-size web panel, or enable the smaller web view on the |T-S|
 * There are also settings to help maximize the use of your device's smaller screen by hiding items not relevant to you

-Look around in Preferences, there are a huge number of settings to personalize |ed|, including many more if you enable `Show Advanced Preferences <./preferences:show advanced preferences>` preference.
+Look around in Preferences, there are a huge number of settings to personalize |ed|, including many more if you enable :ref:`Show Advanced Preferences <configuration/preferences:show advanced preferences?>` preference.

 .. note::
   :class: note-ed-hidden-title